samithawijesekara/Contact-Form-with-PHP/README.md

 Just filling the form fields and click **send message** button.<br>
 <img src="img/a.PNG">

-If the message is successfully sent you will get the alert.<br>
+If the message is successfully sent you can see the end of the domain name added text called "mailsend".<br>
 <img src="img/b.PNG">